CHAPTER 4: LEGO Storage for Medium Collections

 Dedicated LEGO Area Although you can carry a single drawer to another part of your house, these solutions work best if you want to keep all of your LEGO in one area.
 Thankfully, you can create a modular solution which combines storage and a place to build your models.

 - Ikea Trofast Storage cabinets can store anywhere from 6 to 24 shallow drawers.
-(I always recommend the shallower drawers; they allow more categories, and it’s easier to find a specific part in a shallow container.)

 If you have space under a bed and a pretty large bedroom, why not use that space to hide a huge LEGO collection?
 It’s the same ideas as a trundle bed, except instead of hiding a second bed, you are hiding a well organized LEGO collection.